-In February 2023, January 2024, the Company took acquired its joint venture partner's common title to equity interest in a 136 173 apartment home operating community located in San Francisco, Oakland, California through a foreclosure proceeding, for \$1.4 million.
+In January 2024, the Company acquired its joint venture partner's common equity interest in a 173 apartment home operating community located in Oakland, California for \$1.4 million.
 The community was previously owned by a consolidated joint venture of the Company.
 (See Note 5, Joint Ventures and Partnerships for more information).